plinss/acmebot/README.md

 Fields available for file names are: 'name', 'key_type', 'suffix', 'server'.
 The 'name' field is the name of the private key or certificate.

+* 'log' specifies the name of the log file.
 * 'private_key' specifies the name of primary private key files.
 * 'backup_key' speficies the name of backup private key files.
 * 'full_key' speficies the name of primary private key files that include the certificate chain.